CoopG/dungeon_master/README.md

 type ('adjective'), and job ('verb') and automatically generate the correct aspects for you based on pre-specified aspects in the test_data file.

-For example, if I wanted to create a character called Dan with a 'warrier' class, a 'kind' type and a job of 'attacks' I would type the following into the console:
+For example, if I wanted to create a character called Dan with a 'warrior' class, a 'kind' type and a job of 'attacks' I would type the following into the console:

 > from build import *

-> a = PC('Dan', 'warrier', 'kind', 'attacks')
+> a = PC('Dan', 'warrior', 'kind', 'attacks')

 I could then check his stats by typing: